Income Tax Guide for Central Government Employees — Old vs New Regime (FY 2025-26)

 10. Investment Strategy by Life Stage

-Mid-career (35–45 years): Balanced allocation, focus on children’s education, buy adequate insurance
+- Mid-career (35–45): Balanced allocation, focus on children’s education, adequate insurance

 11. Expert Tips for Government Employees